greenbone/actions/release/README.md

 # Release action

-You can use the release action to release a project within a GitHub Action workfl.
+You can use the release action to release a project within a GitHub Action workflow.

+## Supported Programming Languages

 Currently supported programming languages:
-* C
+* C/C++ (CMake)
 * GoLang
 * JavaScript
 * Python
 * TypeScript

+## Supported Release types

-Currently this action can create `major`, `minor`, `patch` and `pre-releases`.
-Additionally you can use `calendar` versioning.
+Currently this action can create different types of releases.
+Supported with the `release-type` argument are `major`, `minor`, `patch` and different type of `pre-releases`.
+Additionally you can also use `calendar` versioning.

 | Type              | Old version  | New version  |
 |-------------------|--------------|--------------|